maciej-ka/learning-notes/react3.md

 that were both hard to predict and keep track of

 Backbone had just 2000 lines of code.
+unopinionated and minimal
 It allowed to decouple application state from the DOM.
 Instead of living in the DOM, backbone state lived in its models.
 All the views that cared about that state, rerendered on change.
+its render function was something for users to override

+Angular
+opinionated and not minimal
+Misko presentation barefoot
+idea was: what if html would be more powerful